-Romaji and English translation of the song D.L.N from the album TRACES VOL.2 (originally appearing on the album NIL) by the GazettE.
+Romaji and English translation of the song D.L.N from the album NIL and the compilation album TRACES VOL.2 BALLAD BEST by the GazettE.

 There was an extra verse added to the end when they re-recorded the original song for TRACES VOL.2.
 This verse has now been translated; the original version from NIL simply ends after “Song of the sheep in dark long night.”
 I decided against making a separate page for the NIL version of the song since nothing else was changed in the lyrics.

 This is an updated version of my translation originally done in 2008.

 - Lyrics originally sung in English are in italics , and words or phrases I felt were implied are in [brackets] in the translation.

 - I also (usually) put repeats of chorus/verses/stanzas in [brackets] if they’re not written that way in the original lyrics for ease of singing along.

 - If he writes a word in the lyrics but doesn’t sing it, I put it in light grey to make it easier to skip when singing along.

 - I usually romajize katakana characters in CAPITALS, and keep punctuation and line spacing as close to the original booklet as possible.
 If you see me putting spaces before punctuation at the end of a sentence or writing things in mixed-case capitals, that’s because it’s how it was in the booklet.

 - Any comments I had during the romajization/translation process will be included as footnotes so as not to disturb the flow of the song.
 They’re not required reading, but Ruki does some pretty nifty things with his lyrics/kanji choices, or sometimes there’s further explanations about words or phrases in there.